Experiences

 After milking, it was delivered door-to-door in a small truck.
 This restored building preserves a small piece of local history.
 While visiting the Milking Shed, you can learn how to milk a dairy cow with the help of “Leaky Lil”, our fibreglass milking cow.

-Working Horses of NZ
+Working Horses of New Zealand

 Explore the vital role horses played in early colonial life throughout the country.
-This beautiful display highlights their strength, versatility, and contribution to farm work and transport.
+This beautiful display highlights their strength, versatility, and contribution to farm work and transport

 Vintage Honda NZ